On most of the days, during market timings, various stocks and indexes, move a lot before closing for the day.

 In intraday trading you need to exit by end of the day.
 Which means even if you are holding a position which is going in your direction, you need to exit it.
 Thus riding the trend to the end is not an option.

-From my experience of over 12 years in the stock market, I can say one thing, it depends on the trading style and personality of the trader.
+From my experience of over 12 years in the stock market, I can say one thing, how much money you make in day trading depends on the trading style and personality of the trader.

 And same is true for even swing and medium term trading.
 Overall trading in stock market to make money depends on these two factors only.

 I have seen traders making consistent make money with intraday trading following simple strategies.
 Then I have seen swing traders making consistent money by following simple methods.

 So, if you are a trader with focus and quick action required for intraday trading, you can make money in intraday trading.

 The reason is that you may be forced to exit early due to intraday movements as compared to carrying your positions overnight.

 The best idea is to try out your strategies on paper trading or start with a small amount before making it your main trading style.